-An unforgettable highlight of my trip to Croatia was the day trip I took to the dreamy island of Hvar from the city of Split.
-Known as the playground of the rich (and when you see all the super-yachts in Hvar Town port you’ll know what I mean), Hvar is a gorgeous island just 40km from Split that feels worlds away from the hustle and bustle of the city.
-Here is the place to kick back, relax and take it easy.
-It’s drop-dead gorgeous!
+Known as the playground of the rich (and when you see all the super-yachts in Hvar Town’s port you’ll know what I mean), Hvar is a gorgeous island just 40km from Split that feels worlds away from the hustle and bustle of the city.
+Hvar is the place to kick back, relax and take it easy.
+It doesn’t hurt that it’s also drop-dead gorgeous!

 How to Get to Hvar From Split

-Unless you’re visiting Hvar on an island-hopping tour, you’ll have to take the ferry from Split to get there.
-It’s possible to visit either Stari Grad or Hvar Town on the ferry from Split, but to make the most of your one day in Hvar I highly recommend going to Hvar Town!
+If you don’t want to join a tour, you’ll have to take the ferry from Split to get to Hvar.
+It’s possible to visit either Stari Grad or Hvar Town on the ferry from Split, but I highly recommend going to Hvar Town!
 This is the hub of the island, and it’s where you’ll find all the hippest beach hangouts.

-How Long Does It Take to Get from Split to Hvar?
+How Long is the Ferry from Split to Hvar?

-Most of the ferries have an indoor area on the first floor and an open-top area on the second floor.
+Most of the Split to Hvar ferries have an indoor area on the first floor and an open-top area on the second floor.
 Get in line for the ferry as early as you can so you can snag fabulous seats overlooking the ocean on the top floor!

 How Much Does the Split to Hvar Ferry Cost?

 The price of ferry tickets for the Split to Hvar route varies massively, costing between €8.50-20 each way.
 The price depends on which company you choose, how fast the journey is, and whether you’re travelling in the peak summer season or not.

 Things to Do in One Day in Hvar